What is a Reverse Convertible Note (RCN)?

 2. Knock-in structure

-The knock-in structure involves the same principles as the basic structure.
+The knock-in structure for a reverse convertible note involves the same principles as the basic structure.
 However, the investor also gets some downside protection.
 For example, suppose an investor makes a $20,000 RCN investment that includes a 70% knock-in level, which acts as a protective barrier.
 If the initial price of the RCN’s underlying stock is $60, and the stock’s price at maturity of the RCN is higher than the $42 knock-in price, the investor will receive his initial $20,000 investment back.
-If the stock does hit or go below the knock-in price during its lifetime and closes below it, the investor will receive stock shares.
+If the stock goes below the knock-in price during its lifetime and closes below it at the note’s maturity, the investor will receive stock shares.
 For our example, the investor would receive about 333 shares ($20,000 ÷ $60).

 Risks of RCNs